SaifOver9000/SoftwareEngineering1-Project/README.md

 # SoftwareEngineering1-Project : Checkout prototype

-The goal of this project was to create a system that could simulate a grocery store
+The goal of this project is  to create a system that  simulates a grocery store.

+It would simulate a checkout system, with  functionality of adding, totaling, etc.. :  simulating a store